Cooper’s Hawk

 Cooper’s Hawk, Accipiter cooperii.
 Photograph taken in the greater Bahía de los Ángeles area, Baja California, February 2013.
 Photograph courtesy of George Flicker, Bahía de los Ángeles.
 Identification courtesy of Mary & George Flicker, Bahía de los Ángeles.

-Cooper’s Hawk is mid-sized in stature.
-The plumages of the sexes are similar; however, they are sexually dimorphic with the females being one-third larger than the males and the males being more brightly colored.
-Their crown is blue-gray with a lighter colored nape.
-Their back and upperwing coverts are brown to blue-gray.
-Their underparts are barred rufous in an aligned pattern.
-They have short, powerful, rounded wings and a relatively long tail that has three straight alternating bands of dark and light blown or blue-gray and has a white margin.
-Their iris is orange or red, and their legs are yellow.
+The Cooper’s Hawk is a medium-sized raptor with similar plumage across sexes.
+This species exhibits sexual dimorphism, females are about one-third larger than males.
+Usually, males are more brightly colored.
+The hawk’s crown is blue-gray, transitioning to a lighter nape, while its back and upper wing coverts range from brown to blue-gray.
+Its underparts are distinctly barred with rufous in a neat, aligned pattern.
+The species is known for its short, powerful, rounded wings and a relatively long tail marked by three alternating dark and light bands, typically blue-gray or brown, with a white margin.
+The iris of the Cooper’s Hawk is a striking orange or red, and its legs are bright yellow.

-Cooper’s Hawk is found throughout Mexico with the exception that they are absent from the State of Chiapas and within the Yucatán Peninsula in the States of Campeche, Quintana Roo and Yucatán.
+Cooper’s Hawk breeds in the forests of the United States, southern Canada, and northern Mexico.
+They are found throughout Mexico, except in the State of Chiapas and within the Yucatán Peninsula in the States of Campeche, Quintana Roo, and Yucatán.